LukeHendrick/simple-recurring-tasks/README.md

 },
  callbackFunction);
 ```
 The above code will run the passed callback for the first time on November 11th, 2018 at 3:00 PM, and every day at 3:00 PM after that.
+The callback is pased the taskContent parameter for processing.

 Using the custom recurrence pattern:
 ```javascript